cloud-gov/external-domain-broker/DEVELOPING.md

 docker-compose up -d  # Start up services in docker-compose.yml
 ```

 The `-d` flag is optional.
-If you omit, then logs from the PostgreSQL container will stream to your terminal, which may be helpful in debugging tests.
+If you omit it, then logs from the PostgreSQL container will stream to your terminal, which may be helpful in debugging tests.

 ### Run + debug tests in VScode